realworldocaml/book/en/compiler-backend.md

 After calling OCaml
 ```

-Once inconvenience with `gcc` is that you need to specify the location of the
+One inconvenience with GCC is that you need to specify the location of the
 OCaml library directory.
 The OCaml compiler can actually handle C object and
 sources directly.
 It passes these through to the system C compiler but adds
 its standard directory and runtime on the way.
 You can thus compile the